pybind/pybind11/docs/advanced/misc.rst

 Naturally, both methods will fail when there are cyclic dependencies.

-Note that compiling code which has its default symbol visibility set to *hidden* (e.g. via the command line flag ``-fvisibility=hidden`` on GCC/Clang) can interfere with the ability to access types defined in another extension module.
-Workarounds include changing the global symbol visibility (not recommended, because it will lead unnecessarily large binaries) or manually exporting types that are accessed by multiple extension modules:
+Note that pybind11 code compiled with hidden-by-default symbol visibility (e.g. via the command line flag ``-fvisibility=hidden`` on GCC/Clang), which is required proper pybind11 functionality, can interfere with the ability to access types defined in another extension module.
+Working around this requires manually exporting types that are accessed by multiple extension modules;
+pybind11 provides a macro to do just this:

 .. code-block:: cpp

-    #ifdef _WIN32
-    #  define EXPORT_TYPE __declspec(dllexport)
-    #else
-    #  define EXPORT_TYPE __attribute__ ((visibility("default")))
-    #endif

-    class EXPORT_TYPE Dog : public Animal {
+    class PYBIND11_EXPORT Dog : public Animal {
         ...
     };